Best-Rated Solar Installers

 15. What is the life expectancy of this system?

 Choosing a solar installer can be hard for many reasons, a big one being that you’ll be relying on sometimes decades of service from the same company.
 Any good installer will conduct maintenance on your PV system during its life, whether that’s scheduled or necessary due to complications.
-So, what do you do if your solar installation company goes out of business in the meantime?
+So, what do you do if your solar installation company goes out of business?
 Here are some steps you should take:

 • Make sure the company is actually out of business: Unfortunately, there are quite a few ‘shady’ businesses out there that may avoid contact attempts years down the track.
 Check to see if your installation company is still registered with an ABN before proceeding.
 If it is still in operation, take action through your appropriate fair-trading agency.